-The Board of Directors held seven meetings and acted by unanimous written consent on one occasion during 2011.
-Each director attended at least 75 percent of all Board of Directors and applicable committee meetings except for Messrs.
-John Kim and Dong Hyun Park.
-Messrs.
-Kim and Park attended all regularly scheduled meetings during 2011, but were not able to attend all non-regularly scheduled meetings as a result of international travel and conflicting schedule commitments.
+The Board of Directors held six meetings and acted by unanimous written consent on two occasions during 2016.
+All but one director attended at least 75% of all Board of Directors and applicable committee meetings.
+Mr. John Kim was excused from attending two of the meetings, one due to a medical emergency and the other due to a scheduling conflict while on business travel.